-A complete list (with descriptions) of all available library-specific, device-specific, and advanced implementation options, along with default values and current values, is available in the Implementation Options Report (see page 325), which can be generated with the Tcl command report_impl_options (see page 575).
+A complete list (with descriptions) of all available library-specific, device-specific, and advanced implementation options, along with default values and current values, is available in the Implementation Options Report (see page 226), which can be generated with the Tcl command report_impl_options (see page 483).

-Table 100: Design Preparation Implementation Options
+Table 60: Design Preparation Implementation Options

 Option TCL Option Description This option is used to specify the name of the FPGA part to use for this implementation.
 Note: The Chosen 'Target Device' Affects Other Implementation Options Target Device partname Each target device can have unique implementation options available within ACE, and may even have different default values for those implementation options which are shared / common between devices.
 Changing the value for target device may have a ripple effect upon other option values.
 Thus, users may wish to review the values of all other options after changing the target device value.
 Package package This option is used to specify the FPGA package for the target device.
 Speed Grade speed_grade This option allows the user to select the desired speed grade for the target device.
 Core Voltage core_voltage This option allows the user to select the core voltage for the target device.
-Junction Temperature junction_temperature This option allows the user to select the junction temperature for the target device. flow_mode Evaluation flow mode ignores non-fatal DRCs as long as possible, allows IO Virtualization, and ignores missing SDC constraints to get a post-route timing report quickly.
-Flow Mode Normal flow mode enforces all DRC checks necessary to generate a correct bitstream.
+Junction Temperature junction_temperature This option allows the user to select the junction temperature for the target device.
+Evaluation flow mode ignores non-fatal DRCs as long as possible, allows IO Virtualization, and ignores missing SDC constraints to get a post-route timing report quickly.
+Flow Mode flow_mode Normal flow mode enforces all DRC checks necessary to generate a correct bitstream.
 Some checks are flagged as warnings early on in the flow to give the user an opportunity to fix the problems (for example, fixing the placement of I/Os).
 These same checks may change to report an error during final DRC checks.
-Strict flow mode is similar to Normal flow mode, but enforces all DRC checks and errors out as early in the flow as possible. ▲ Bitstream generation requires Normal or Strict flow mode.
-See also: Flow Mode (see page 321)
+Strict flow mode is similar to Normal flow mode, but enforces all DRC checks and errors out as early in the flow as possible.
+Bitstream generation requires Normal or Strict flow mode.
+See also: Flow Mode (see page 222)

-Option TCL Option Description Enable Incremental Compile incremental_compile Enables ACE's Incremental Compilation functionality.
-The upstream synthesis tool must also have have incremental compilation enabled (Synplify Pro's compile points), and the necessary constraint files must be included in the ACE project, otherwise ACE will be unable to make use of this feature as intended.
-See Using Incremental Compilation (Partitions) (see page 443).
-Incremental Compile Mode incremental_compile_mode Incremental Compile can either be in Strict or Smart mode.
-Strict mode ensures that Placement of locked instances in unchanged partitions is completely preserved.
-Smart mode allows ACE to try to intelligently preserve placement in locked partitions for better design performance.
-Export All Partitions export_all_partitions When enabled, all leaf-level partitions will be exported.
-Auto-Select Top Module autoselect_top_module This option is used to specify the whether or not the top module name for this implementation should be automatically selected.
+Option TCL Option Description Auto-Select Top Module autoselect_top_module This option is used to specify the whether or not the top module name for this implementation should be automatically selected.
 A value of 1 causes the name to be automatically selected.
-A value of 0 causes the -top_module implementation option value to be used.
+A value of 0 causes the $-top_module$ implementation option value to be used.
 Top Module Name top_module This option is used to specify the top module name for this implementation when the -autoselect_top_module implementation option is set to 0 .
-Constraint Files Uses the enable_project_constraints and disable_project_constraints commands This allows the user to enable or disable the use of an existing project SDC/PDC constraint file for use in this implementation's flow.
+Constraint Uses the enable_project_constraints and disable_project_constraints commands This allows the user to enable or disable the use of an existing project SDC/PDC constraint file for use in this implementation's flow.
 All constraint files defined for the active project will be listed.
-Constraint files will be loaded in the order listed.
-To change the order constraint files are loaded, see Adding Source Files (see page 355).
+Constraint Files Constraint files will be loaded in the order listed.
+To change the order constraint files are loaded, see Adding Source Files (see page 256).

-Table 101: Advanced Design Preparation Implementation Options
+Table 61: Advanced Design Preparation Implementation Options